nagasudhirpulla/taming_python/blog/skills/psycopg2.md

 print("data insertion example code execution complete...")
 ```
 * In the above program, we have used ```cur.mogrify``` function to convert python variables like strings, numnbers, datetime objects into SQL command strings.
 This is very important because SQL injection issue will be addresses by using the ```cur.mogrify``` function.
 Do not  convert variables to strings by yourself.
 Let psycopg2 handle the string conversion.
 * We have used ```ON CONFLICT DO UPDATE``` clause in the insert SQL statement.
-This helps in handling the situations where dupliocate
+This helps in easily handling the situations without errors where duplicate rows are trying to get inserted.
+* The ```conn.commit()``` function is committing the database transaction.
+Without calling this function, the

 ### References
 * psycopg2 documentation - https://www.psycopg.org/docs/usage.html